 Returns a string that identifies the data type of an expression.

 The typeof operator returns type information as a string.
-There are eight possible values that typeof returns: "number", "string", "boolean", "object", "function", "date", "undefined" and "unknown".
+There are six possible values that typeof returns: "number", "string", "boolean", "object", "function", and "undefined".

 The parentheses are optional in the typeof syntax.